DMW2151/msls-pytorch-dcgan/docs/gan-blog/markdown/infra.md

 - **Use Local NVME Storage Instead of EBS** &mdash; I *just* noted that the dataloader was potentially a bottleneck in my training process.
 Instead of training of of EBS, when training the model on `DL1`, I trained off of the [ephemeral storage volumes](https://aws.amazon.com/ec2/instance-types/dl1/) that come with the instance.
 Test results in [Performance Results](#Comparative%20Performance)

 - **Use `Lazy Mode`** &mdash; [Lazy Mode](https://docs.habana.ai/en/v1.1.0/PyTorch_User_Guide/PyTorch_User_Guide.html#lazy-mode) provides the SynapseAI graph compiler the opportunity to optimize the device execution for multiple ops.

 - **Use `FusedAdamW` over `AdamW`** &mdash; `FusedAdamW` is a custom `AdamW` implementation for Habana devices that can batch the element-wise updates applied to all the model’s parameters into one or a few kernel launches rather than a single kernel for each parameter.
 This should yield some nice performance improvements on the `DL1` instances.

-- **Use HMP** &mdash; - Habana HPUs can run operations in bfloat16 faster than float32.
+- **Use HMP** &mdash; Habana HPUs can run operations in bfloat16 faster than float32.
 Therefore, these lower-precision dtypes should be used whenever possible on those devices.
 Just like AMP helps on GPU instances.
 I should use HMP where possible.
 See: [HMP on Tensorflow](https://developer.habana.ai/tutorials/tensorflow/mixed-precision/).

+- **Use HCCL over NCCL** &mdash; Collective ops are implemented using the Habana Collective Communications Library (HCCL) and used to perform communication among different Gaudi cards (see Habana Collective Communications Library (HCCL) API Reference).
+HCCL is integrated with torch.distributed as a communication backend.
+This was a 1 LOC change from NCCL.

 --------